rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

    which simplifies definitions cleanup. (`rabbitmqadmin` CLI command is also using the plugin behind the scenes).
 3. The [Shovel plugin](https://www.rabbitmq.com/shovel.html) should be enabled.

 ## <a id="migrate-the-queues-by-virtual-host" class="anchor" href="#migrate-the-queues-by-virtual-host">Migrate the Queues by Virtual Host</a>
-This procedure to migrate from mirrored classic queues to quorum queues is similar to a [blue-green cluster upgrade](https://rabbitmq.com/blue-green-upgrade.html), except you are migrating to a new virtual host on the same RabbitMQ cluster (the steps in the following sections use a new virtual host on the existing cluster to provide an empty namespace to create the new quorum queues using the old names.).
+This procedure to migrate from mirrored classic queues to quorum queues is similar to a [blue-green cluster upgrade](https://rabbitmq.com/blue-green-upgrade.html), except you are migrating to a new virtual host on the same RabbitMQ cluster.
+The steps in the following sections use a new virtual host on the existing cluster to provide an empty namespace to create the new quorum queues using the old queue names.

 Then, you use the [Federation Plugin](https://rabbitmq.com/federation.html) to seamlessly migrate from the old virtual host to the new one.